 But don't be seduced by the computer, either.
 I know, it not only babysits, it teaches your child to read!
 And it really is better than TV because it's interactive.
 But most experts recommend that you delay introducing the computer, or strictly limit their time on it, because computer games are designed to be addictive.
 There's also evidence that preschool kids who use the computer an hour a day are laying the groundwork for carpal tunnel and computer based eye damage later.

-TV Teaches Children to Hit
+Does TV Teach Children to Hit?

 Does your toddler or preschooler ever lash out physically?
 We have solid evidence from hundreds of studies on the effects of children's TV viewing, and there is no question that "violent" programming causes greater aggressiveness in children.
 Think your children aren't seeing violent programming?
 Think again.
 According to the University of Michigan's Health System: